 If you’re the journeyer, if you’re the facilitator, you shouldn’t have any preconceived notions on what’s happening because if you walked into an experience thinking, oh, this one’s going to be crazy and we’re going to get ready for some spiritual warfare here, then likely you’re going to be transferring that on to the experience of your client.

 And so this is also a part of polishing your mirror or what other people say is emptying your vessel.
 That’s another thing that folks say walking into this.
 And it’s really tricky.
 It’s really tricky because there’s no tangible marker for that.
 That’s not something that you can quantify in a spreadsheet or whatever, like, did I polish my mirror?

 And this is especially important for folks who work at high volume and so people who go from, let’s say, one session or ceremony to the next to the next because there can be a spillover effect from your space holding with one person into another.

 And I imagine that actually being something that’s probably prevalent in these ketamine clinics too that most people aren’t aware of.
 But first responders and medical professionals see this in their settings all the time, right?

 Like, you work with somebody who’s in a real traumatic thing and then you gotta put that down and then you got to go and be of the best service to this other person.
 And so that’s really important.
 Yeah.

 Nick: What I’m hearing you say is that there has to be a withholding of assumptions and expectations because basically both facilitator and journey are taking a plunge into the unknown.
 Every single journey is a plunge into the unknown and actually that highlights that.

-One of our roles as a facilitator is to really be comfortable stepping into the unknown and that requires having commitment to your own healing work and your own journey so that you flex that muscle within your own being and then can show up as a way shower for others.
+One of our roles as a facilitator is to really be comfortable stepping into the unknown and that requires having commitment to your own healing work and your own journey so that you flex that muscle within your own being and then can show up for others.